 A chartered accountant is a professional who is capable of working in all fields of business and finance.
 Finance management, accounting, auditing, taxation and general business management are some of the tasks that chartered accountants are capable of performing.
 In simple terms, they deal with accounting and money matters (management).

 CAs have diverse job opportunities and profiles available in front of them.
 Many CAs opt to do self practice.
 They can be seen offering services through private Accountancy firms and Consultancy firms.
 Government bodies are also known to hire CAs.
 When it comes to private sector, MNCs, Finance Institutes (Banks, Loan firms, VC firms etc), Small/Medium scale Industries, Private CA firms etc are known to hire them.
+You may also check – List of commerce courses after 12th in India.

 In India, ICAI (The Institute of Chartered Accountants of India) is the authoritative body governing the quality and standards of CA education and training.
 CAs practicing in India are registered members of ICAI.
 Membership has to be renewed to continue practice in India.
+You may also check – Best diploma courses after 12th commerce.

 Let us check out CA course details now-